-Curtis T. Hill, Jr., a Republican, currently serves as Prosecuting Attorney for Elkhart County, Indiana.
-He believes in the hope that is grounded in the American justice system.
+Curtis T. Hill, Jr., a Republican, currently serves as Indiana's 43rd Attorney General.
 Born and raised in Elkhart, Curtis is the fifth and youngest child of Curtis T. Hill, Sr. and Eleanor M. Hill.

-In November 2002, Curtis T. Hill Jr. received 78% of the vote and was elected prosecuting attorney for Elkhart County, succeeding his predecessor who held the position for 28 years.
+In November 2002, Curtis received 78% of the vote and was elected prosecuting attorney for Elkhart County, succeeding his predecessor who held the position for 28 years.
 Armed with an ambitious platform, he immediately set out to transform Indiana’s largest part-time prosecuting attorney’s office into a full-time professional and well respected centralized law enforcement agency.
-Re-elected in 2006, 2010, and 2014, Curtis is currently serving his fourth term as Prosecuting Attorney.
+Re-elected in 2006, 2010, and 2014, Curtis served four terms.

 Curtis has testified before Congress on “Methamphetamine in the Heartland” and served as a presenter for the Northern Indiana Methamphetamine Summit Sponsored by the Office of National Drug Control Policy, Executive Office of the President of the United States.

 Curtis has maintained a very active role in the following local, state and national organizations:

 - Association of Indiana Prosecuting Attorneys, Inc., Member, Past President

 - Indiana Prosecuting Attorney’s Council (IPAC), Ethics Committee

 - National District Attorneys Association (NDAA), Member, Past Vice President